Capotauro

-CEERS U-100588 (named provisionally as "Capotauro") is an astronomical object detected by the James Webb Space Telescope (JWST) on the Cosmic Evolution Early Release Science (CEERS) Survey, which could be an extremely distant Lyman-break galaxy with a photometric redshift (z) of 32, a dusty interloper galaxy with a redshift (z) of 6, a rogue planet or a Y2–Y3 spectral type brown dwarf.
+Capotauro is an Y-type brown dwarf detected by the James Webb Space Telescope (JWST) on the Cosmic Evolution Early Release Science (CEERS) Survey.
+It was thought to be an extremely distant Lyman-break galaxy with a photometric redshift (z) of 32, a dusty interloper galaxy with a redshift (z) of 6, a rogue planet, a Y2–Y3 spectral type brown dwarf or a black hole star, but in 2026 was confirmed to be an Y-type brown dwarf based on the confirmation of significant proper motion.